 The Bhimsen temple is often called Bhisindyo or Bhindyo by the local people.

 This Bhimsen temple is extraordinarily large in length unlike any other temple in Bhaktapur.
 Plus, there are 7 pinnacles crowning in the tiny and pretended tier of the temple.

 Adding more, the ground floor of its looks like a resting place.
-Since it is open for everyone and has nothing except for a big space.
+Since it is open to everyone and has nothing except a big space.
 Within the same series, there is a doorway guarded by two stone images.
 Ultimately, that portal guides to the main temple of Bhimsen.

 With that, different classic statues like the statue of Narayan with four hands, Chandra, Surya, Ganesh, and some others are also established over there.
 Similarly, as the attraction, the conduit itself beholds the antique beauty.